-The purpose and character of your use
+- The purpose and character of your use

-The nature of the copyrighted work
+- The nature of the copyrighted work

-The amount and substantiality of the portion taken
+- The amount and substantiality of the portion taken

-The effect of the use upon the potential market
+- The effect of the use upon the potential market

 Evaluating the Four Factors

 Several organizations have created documents to assist faculty, students, and others in making fair use determinations for multimedia materials.
 It is important to note that none of these documents have the force of law and that rights holders may disagree with the principles set out in documents listed below.

-Code of Best Practices in Fair Use for Online Video “This document is a code of best practices that helps creators, online providers, copyright holders, and others interested in the making of online video interpret the copyright doctrine of fair use.
+“This document is a code of best practices that helps creators, online providers, copyright holders, and others interested in the making of online video interpret the copyright doctrine of fair use.
 Fair use is the right to use copyrighted material without permission or payment under some circumstances” (Center for Social Media, 2008).

-Code of Best Practices in Fair Use for the Visual Arts "This Code of Best Practices provides visual-arts professionals with a set of principles addressing best practices in the fair use of copyrighted materials.
+"This Code of Best Practices provides visual-arts professionals with a set of principles addressing best practices in the fair use of copyrighted materials.
 It describes how fair use can be invoked and implemented when using copyrighted materials in scholarship, teaching, museums, archives, and in the creation of art."
 (College Art Association, 2015).

 While academic and educational uses strengthen a fair use argument, there are limits to how much of a copyrighted work can be used under the fair use doctrine.
 In every case, all four factors must be analyzed.
-Try some of these resources to evaluate that you are using copyrighted materials "fairly":
+Try one of these resources to evaluate that you are using copyrighted materials appropriately: